US, allies hold joint air exercises after North Korean missile launch

 South Korea’s Joint Chiefs of Staff said the exercise, in which South Korea and US jet fighters escorted American B-1B bombers, demonstrated the allies’ “overwhelming” defence capabilities and readiness posture.

-Japan flew F-15s over the Sea of Japan with the US Armed Forces’ B-1 bombers and F-16s in tactical exercises, Japan’s Defence Ministry said in a statement, calling the security environment “increasingly severe” after the latest North Korea missile landed within its Exclusive Economic Zone (EEZ).
+Japan flew F-15s over the Sea of Japan with the US Armed Forces’ B-1 bombers and F-16s in tactical exercises, Japan’s Defence Ministry said in a statement, calling the security environment “increasingly severe” after the latest North Korea missile landed within its Exclusive Economic Zone.

-The air drills come a day after North Korea launched a long-range ballistic missile into the sea off Japan’s west coast, following a warning of a strong response to upcoming military drills by South Korea and the United States.
+The air drills come a day after North Korea launched a long-range ballistic missile into the sea off Japan’s west coast, following a warning of a strong response to upcoming military drills by South Korea and the US.

 North Korea’s state media KCNA said the country conducted a “sudden launching drill” on Saturday in an “actual proof” of its efforts to turn the “capacity of fatal nuclear counterattack on the hostile forces into an irresistible one”.

-Leader Kim Jong-un’s sister, Kim Yo Jong, issued yet another warning and accused the United States of trying to turn the UN Security Council into what she called a “tool for its heinous hostile policy” toward Pyongyang.
+Leader Kim Jong-un’s sister, Kim Yo Jong, issued yet another warning and accused the US of trying to turn the UN Security Council into what she called a “tool for its heinous hostile policy” toward Pyongyang.

 “I warn that we will watch every movement of the enemy and take corresponding and very powerful and overwhelming counteraction against its every move hostile to us,” she said in a statement.